Tim Hall (footballer)

-Tim Hall (born 15 April 1997) is a Luxembourger international footballer who plays as a centre-back for Hungarian club Újpest.
+Tim Hall (born 15 April 1997) is a Luxembourgish professional footballer who plays as a centre-back for Luxembourgish side UNA Strassen.

-Career
+Club career

 Hall played club football for Lierse S.K., and previously featured for the youth sides of 1.
 FC Saarbrücken and SV Elversberg.
-On 10 August 2020 he became a new Gil Vicente player.
+On 10 August 2020, he became a new Gil Vicente player.

 On 14 January 2021, he joined the Polish Ekstraklasa side Wisła Kraków, but his contract was terminated just eleven days later.

+On 7 March 2024, Hall joined V.League 1 side Hanoi FC, signing a one-year contract.

+International career

-He made his international debut for Luxembourg in 2017 in a friendly against Cape Verde.
+Hall made his international debut for Luxembourg in 2017 in a friendly against Cape Verde.